PaddlePaddle/docs/docs/design/phi/design_en.md

     - Transformations are implemented by functional kernels.

 - Usage in API Scenarios
-    - In a complete training scenario, when a user uses an API, such as DataLoader, the data is generally read from the disk, put it into the CPU, and then converted to the specific execution device.
+    - In a complete training scenario, when a user uses an API, such as `DataLoader`, the data is generally read from the disk, put it into the CPU, and then converted to the specific execution device.

 ##### 2.3.2.2 TensorBase

 - The interface implemented by Tensor only contains the necessary pure virtual Tensor methods, and does not contain members with real meaning.
 The methods here should also be strictly monitored during the development process.

 - Why use abstract class design at this level?
     - On the one hand, it is to isolate the Tensor API from the specific implementation of Tensor without generating too many dependencies.
-If the Tensor API needs to be redesigned in the future, or the autograd information needs to be abandoned, only the Tensor API needs to be redesigned, which has little effect on the implementation of the underlying Tensor.
+If the Tensor API needs to be redesigned in the future, or the `autograd` information needs to be abandoned, only the Tensor API needs to be redesigned, which has little effect on the implementation of the underlying Tensor.
     - On the other hand, in order to reserve sufficient expansion space for heterogeneous Tensors, the framework-level API only needs one Tensor data structure, and there is no need to expose multiple data structures.
 In fact, a large-scale definition is made here: all data structures in the framework are Tensors.
-        - For a basically consistent memory layout, or a basically consistent implementation of Tensor descriptions, it can be inherited based on an implementation of DenseTensor.
+        - For a basically consistent memory layout, or a basically consistent implementation of Tensor descriptions, it can be inherited based on an implementation of `DenseTensor`.
         - For Tensors with a high degree of heterogeneity, new Tensor classes (such as Tensors with only one Object) can be directly inherited from Interface.
 This ensures that Tensor has no bottlenecks in scaling flexibility.

 ##### 2.3.3.3 DenseTensor、SparseTensor

-- Corresponding to the LoDTensor class in the original fluid, it is the base class implementation of Tensor, and Allocation is the existing Allocation, including the basic members of the existing Tensor.
+- `DenseTensor` is the basic implementation of Tensor, which corresponds to the `LoDTensor` class in the original fluid. `DenseTensorMeta` in `DenseTensor` contains basic members that describe Tensor information, and `Allocation` in `DenseTensor` is the original `Allocation` of fluid.
-- SparseCsrTensor and SparseCooTensor are newly designed sparse Tensor types, see code implementation for details.
+- `SparseCsrTensor` and `SparseCooTensor` are newly designed sparse Tensor types, see code implementation for details.

-> In order to be compatible with the original framework scheduling and operators, we have also migrated SelectedRows as a basic Tensor type.
+> In order to be compatible with the original framework scheduling and operators, we have also migrated `SelectedRows` as a basic Tensor type.
 If it can be replaced by a new sparse Tensor in the future, it will be removed.

 ##### 2.3.3.4 Other Heterogeneous Tensors

-- If the existing Allocation cannot meet the Tensor memory requirements of some third-party libraries, you can use the new Allocation implementation after inheriting TensorBase.
+- If the existing `Allocation` cannot meet the Tensor memory requirements of some third-party libraries, you can use the new `Allocation` implementation after inheriting `TensorBase`.
-- This kind of Tensor is not essentially out of the scope of general Tensor, but the memory access method is different, it still needs other TensorMeta information.
+- This kind of Tensor is not essentially out of the scope of general Tensor, but the memory access method is different, it still needs other `TensorMeta` information.
-- To build a custom Tensor, you can define a special TensorAllocation description class, such as MetalTensor.
+- To build a custom Tensor, you can define a special `TensorAllocation` description class, such as `MetalTensor`.

 ```
 template <typename AllocationType>